- Opera Adblock is a simple adblocker that blocks all kinds of ads and trackers and allows you to add websites to the trusted sites list.

 If you are using an Opera browser, the built-in ad blocker works great.
-It blocks ads, allows you to add a website to the exception list, and even block trackers.
+It blocks ads, allows you to add a website to the exception list, and even blocks trackers.

 If you don’t need all the additional features and rather avoid installing a third-party ad block extension to control system resource usage, Opera Ad-block is a better choice.

-Take both the blockers for a spin to get a better idea of which tool meets your requirement best.
+Take both blockers for a spin to get a better idea of which tool meets your requirements best.